hzjnet/gn-google/docs/reference.md

   file will not be updated.
 This will prevent unnecessary rebuilds of targets that depend on this file.

-  Path must be within the output directory.
+  Path must be within the output directory, and can be either absolute or relative to it.

   See "gn help runtime_deps" for how the runtime dependencies are computed.